-Do that, while also keeping portions reasonable, and tuna is an excellent treat for a dog on occasion.
+Do that, while also keeping portions reasonable, and tuna is an excellent treat for a dog on occasion!

 The Mercury Concern

 Obviously this is a bad thing, but we don’t think it’s a reason to avoid tuna fish all together.

 Do not feed this type of fish to your dog too frequently.
 This is regardless of the mercury content.

 In other words, you do not need to concern yourself with the mercury factor.
 Ration the tuna portions and your dog will be fine.

-Hold the Mayo & Extras
+Hold The Mayo And Extras

 Before your toss a four-legged friend your tuna fish sandwich you must know what’s in it.

 Onions and garlic are often ingredients that go with tuna and they happen to be dangerous for dogs.

-Tuna is Good for Dogs
+Tuna is Good For Dogs

 Look on the bright side!
 Fresh tuna fish will be of benefit to your dog.

-The high quality protein is well-known but this famous fish also has Omega-3 fatty acids as well as lots of vitamin A, B-12, B-6, magnesium and potassium.
+This famous fish also has Omega-3 fatty acids as well as lots of vitamin A, B-12, B-6, magnesium and potassium.

 Tuna fish may help improve your dog’s coat, improve their eyesight and reduce any inflammation they may be experiencing.
-For sure, it’s a winner.

 For sure, it’s a winner!